dsc-courses/dsc80-2022-sp/project3.md

 <!-- ## How to Organize and Submit Your Work for Grading -->

-Now that you have a rough overview of what you are going to be doing in the project, the following sections will talk about the items you will need in your project in detail so read it ***carefully***:
+Now that you have a rough overview of what you are going to be doing in the project, the following sections will talk about the specific items you will need in your project so read it ***carefully***:

 ### Summary of Findings
-Each of these steps will be summarized in the *Summary  of Findings* section at the top of the project notebook.
-This should include:
+Each of the following steps should be summarized in the *Summary  of Findings* section at the top of the project notebook.
+This includes:

-* Introduce the dataset as you understand it and how it relates to the question you are investigating.
+* Introducing the dataset as you understand it and how it relates to the question you are investigating.
-* Describe data-cleaning steps and how it affects your analyses.
-Steps should be explained/justified in reference to the data generating process.
+* Describing the data-cleaning steps and how it affects your analyses.
+The steps should be explained/justified in reference to the data generating process.
-* Describe the setup/results of your assessment on missingness, including how to interpret those results, your statistical confidence, and how they might affect your ability to answer questions about the dataset.
+* Describing the setup/results of your assessment on missingness, including how to interpret those results, your statistical confidence, and how they might affect your ability to answer questions about the dataset.
-* Describe the setup/results of your Hypothesis test, including being clear about your null/alternative hypothesis, your test-statistic, the significance level you used, and what conclusions you can draw from the results.
+* Describing the setup/results of your Hypothesis test, including being clear about your null/alternative hypotheses, your test-statistic, the significance level you used, and what conclusions you can draw from the results.

 Each of the above should contain *specifics* about your data-analyses (e.g. concrete numbers).
 The work/code/details for how you obtained your results should be included in your notebook, **below** the *Summary of Findings* section.
 You should clearly label what you are doing in your work using the 'markdown cells' in your notebook.